News

 Experimentation and Safe Sandboxes

-Caroline Carruthers, CEO at Carruthers and Jackson, emphasized embracing innovation and experimentation to identify the right AI use cases.
-She suggests creating a safe sandbox to test emerging technologies and understand their potential within the organization.
-Carruthers highlights the importance of focusing on the right areas and learning from failures, provided they are not too costly.
-She advocates for AI initiatives to be part of larger projects aimed at overcoming significant organizational challenges, emphasizing small, iterative, and safe implementations.
+Caroline Carruthers, CEO at Carruthers and Jackson, advocates for embracing innovation and experimentation to identify the right AI use cases.
+She suggests creating a safe sandbox environment to test emerging technologies and understand their potential within the organization.
+"Experimentation is crucial," Carruthers explains, "but it must be focused on the right areas and conducted in a controlled manner to minimize risks."
+She stresses the importance of iterative, small-scale implementations that are part of larger projects aimed at addressing significant organizational challenges.

 Education and Awareness